NSHWShadow/MidNightHub/README.md

 ---

 ## 🔄 Updates
-MidNightHub may receive updates that include:
+MidNightHub may receive updates including:

 > - New features
-> - Performance optimizations
+> - Performance improvements
 > - Bug fixes
-> - Compatibility updates for games
+> - Game compatibility updates
 > - User interface improvements

-To avoid issues, always make sure you are using the **latest loader version**.
+Always make sure you are using the **latest loader version** to avoid issues.

 ---